jsdw/jsdw.github.io/content/posts/rust-fn-traits/index.md

 }
 ```

-We can take this a step further and require our own traits to be implemented on the arguments and return type:
+As well as built-in traits, we can also require that our own traits are implemented on the inputs and outputs:

 ```rust
 // Return the name of the type as a String